acoltelli/chat-app/README.md

 ## Stack
-This project is built using a Flask and [Socket.IO](https://socket.io/), a javascript library which enables realtime communication between web clients and servers using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol.
+This project is built using Flask and [Socket.IO](https://socket.io/), a javascript library which enables realtime communication between web clients and servers using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol.
 Message history is currently stored locally but migration to a database is trivial with Flask.

 ## Build Instructions

 Create .env file in project.
-Copy and paste the following.
+Copy and paste the following choosing your own secret key.
 ```
 export FLASK_APP = application.py
 export SECRET_KEY = '<some-secret-key>'